 The creation laced with symbolism is the Patek Philippe Ref.
 5057G-010, a new interpretation of the Ref.
 5057R-001 created for Cortina Watch in 1997 to celebrate the retailer’s 25th anniversary.
 Limited to 100 pieces, the commemorative piece is arrayed with the triple-guilloched bezel, also found on the 25th anniversary piece.
 Studious collectors will be cognisant that a typical Calatrava such as the Ref.
 6119 only comes with two rows of hobnails.
 In addition, the sapphire caseback is subtly inscribed with “Cortina Watch 50th Anniversary Since 1972”.

-Iconic is an expression often exercised inaccurately to elevate an ordinary product, or to endow an unremarkable item a scarcely deserved superlative.
-But if there is a watch that has categorically earned the right to be called an icon, it’s the Royal Oak.
-Its revered aesthetics revolving around the octagonal bezel and integrated bracelet bisected opinions when the watch debuted half a century ago, but in the ensuing decades, the watch became highly sought after and begat numerous interpretations from sporting the Tapiserrie dial, to festooning with a miniature Marvel superhero sculpture, to melding the frosted finish.
+Iconic is an expression often exercised inaccurately to elevate an ordinary product or to endow an unremarkable item a scarcely deserved superlative.
+But if there is a watch categorically earned the right to be called an icon is the Royal Oak.
+Its revered aesthetics revolving around the octagonal bezel and integrated bracelet bisected opinions when the watch debuted half-a-century ago, but in the ensuing decades, the watch became highly sought after and begat numerous interpretations from sporting the Tapiserrie dial, to festooning with a miniature Marvel superhero sculpture, to melding the frosted finish.

 For the 50th anniversary of the Royal Oak, Audemars Piguet revisits the most identifiable rendition and gives it a fitting face lift.
 Beyond just the introduction of new 37mm self-winding hour, minute, second and date models, as well as new 38mm and 41 mm self-winding chronographs, is the design evolution.
 How much can you tweak something that is close to flawless?
 A lot apparently – but only if you know where to look.